The Complete Guide

 Grant Readiness for

-Grant readiness is the organizational state in which a local or regional government agency has the financial systems, federal compliance infrastructure, staff capacity, and data frameworks needed to compete for, receive, and manage competitive federal grant funding.
+Grant readiness is the organizational state in which a local government or nonprofit has the financial systems, compliance infrastructure, staff capacity, and application assets needed to compete for, receive, and manage competitive federal grant funding.
 It is not a document, a checklist, or a one-time achievement.
 It is an ongoing organizational condition.
-When a funding opportunity opens, your agency either has it or it doesn't.
+When a funding opportunity opens, your organization either has it or it doesn't.

 Written by Catherine Riggs, Founder, The Grant Project · 20+ years in federal grant strategy and compliance